moosepod/atari2600_workshop/README.md

+`This project has been moved to` [tangled.org](https://tangled.org/moosepod.com/atari2600-workshop). `All further development will take place there.`

 # atari2600_workshop

 This repo contains stub files for use in a talk on Atari 2600 development at the Buffalo Game Space.